AbdelhamidSaidi/Analysis-of-COVID-19-data-and-identification-of-epidemic-trends/README.md

 Dive into a comprehensive SQL analysis of two rich datasets capturing COVID-19 statistics from February 24th, 2020, to April 30th, 2021.
-This script is designed to uncover key trends, generate diverse statistics, and provide a deeper understanding of the pandemic's global impact.
+This script is designed to uncover key trends, generate diverse statistics, and provide a deeper understanding of the pandemic's spreading .

 Key Features: